benhur07b/benhur07b.github.io/_posts/2017-04-20-minnesotta-timberwolves-2016-2017-autopsy-the-good-the-bad-and-the-ugly.md

 The drop in Rubio's steal numbers (he's still in the top 10 in the league) and defensive metrics is a little concerning but I attribute it to Ricky and Thibs not being familiar with each other yet.
 The same goes for the entire roster (see The Ugly).

-Also, for the 1st time in his career, Rubio finally shot more than 40% from the field for an entire season capping off the [best shooting season of his career](http://www.basketball-reference.com/players/r/rubiori01.html#shooting::none).
+Also, for the 1st time in his career, Rubio finally shot more than 40% from the field for an entire season capping off the [**best shooting season of his career**](http://www.basketball-reference.com/players/r/rubiori01.html#shooting::none).
 It took six years but if this continues, things will really start looking up for Minny next season.

 ### Flirting with the 8th seed for most of the season
 I'm not sure what happened to the Wolves for the last 16 games of the season where they went 3-13.
 Were they tanking?
 Were they really that bad?
 Hopefully it's the former because prior to those last 16 games, the Wolves were constantly within striking distance (2-3 games behind) of the 8th seed in the West and if the Wolves make the Playoffs next season then I'll really consider this season to not be a disappointment.

 ### Top-10 offense
-Minnesotta had a [Top-10 Offense last season](http://www.basketball-reference.com/leagues/NBA_2017.html#misc_stats::10) based on Offensive Rating (An estimate of the points scored by a Team per 100 possessions).
+Minnesotta had a [**Top-10 Offense last season**](http://www.basketball-reference.com/leagues/NBA_2017.html#misc_stats::10) based on Offensive Rating (An estimate of the points scored by a Team per 100 possessions).
 The only other non-Playoff team in that list were the Denver Nuggets who were the ranked 9th in the West, just 1 game outside the Playoffs.

 Offense will not be a problem for Minnesotta as they have talented scorers (see KAT, Wiggins, Zach, Shabazz) and creative playmakers (see Rubio, Dunn) on the team.
 It's on the other side of the court that they really have to improve.